garik-code/bitcoin-rpc-api/README.md

 * http://localhost:5000/bitcoin/api/getblockchaininfo

-This returns data exactly as would be expected from the JSON-RPC api.
+This will return data as expected from bitcoin-cli

 ```javascript
 {